philipmjohnson/flutter_dynamic_text_field/README.md

 Then, whenever the state of fieldValuesList was changed, the widget invoked field.didChange() with the fieldValuesList.
 This communicated to the FormBuilder the up-to-date state of the form field.

 Finally, when the submit button is pressed, the form is validated.
 The sample system attaches a validator to each text field to ensure that no fields are empty.
 If all the fields are non-empty, then the list of string values are printed.
 Otherwise, the form will indicate an error under the offending text field.

+### keyOffset

+The implementation process required solving a couple of problems in the DynamicTextField widget.

+1. If a new key is provided each time the text fields are re-rendered, then the text field loses focus.
+This is irritating since the text fields are re-rendered every time a character is typed into them.
+The recommended way to solve this problem is to avoid generating a new key each time the form is rendered, as discussed in this [StackOverflow Question: TextFormField is losing focus - flutter](https://stackoverflow.com/questions/48845568/textformfield-is-losing-focus-flutter).

+2. If you follow the above advice, and provide a "constant" key to prevent a new one from being generated (for example `GlobalObjectKey(index)`), then you encounter a new problem: when you hit the "delete" button, the UI will act as if the last field was deleted, regardless of which delete button you pushed.

+The solution used in this widget is to provide a key based on the current timestamp (called keyOffset) and the index of the text field in the list.  keyOffset is changed only when a field is deleted.
+This results in the text field keys remaining constant while you type into them (or when you add a new field to the bottom), and new key values are generated when the list decreases (which results in the correct entry being deleted).